fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 _(added on 18th of March 2021)_

 Puuuh, creating this sketchnote was really time-consuming and exhausting.
-There's a lot going on in it, but I tried to make containers to group content and connect it with arrows when needed.
-It's just a huge topic, or rather it's a lot of topics that have to do with each other!
+There’s a lot going on in it, but I tried to make containers to group content and connect it with arrows when needed.
+It’s just a huge topic, or rather it’s a lot of topics that have to do with each other!

 Do you know the difference between threads and queues?
-Well, to be honest, it wasn't clear to me before I made the sketchnote.
-So, I'm glad I learned something new!
+Well, to be honest, it wasn’t clear to me before I made the sketchnote.
+So, I’m glad I learned something new!

 <a href="../../images/summaries-ios-interview-topics/gcd.jpg" target="_blank">
     <img src="../../images/summaries-ios-interview-topics/gcd-medium.jpg" alt="Sketchnote about Grand Central Dispatch, threads, concurrency, types of queues, Operation Queues and DispatchGroup." />